 Basically all the couchsurfers we’ve hosted have said how much they’d like to live here and that they could see themselves staying in New Zealand if they could get a job.
 It is a beautiful country, and it’s hard for ME not to get caught up in their amazement and awe myself.
 You get to see your country through new eyes.
 Conversely, when you’re the visitor in someone else’s country, learning about their customs and laws and environment and culture, you will either learn just how lucky you are to live where you do, or see its shortcomings more clearly (or a bit of both).
 Travel helps you clarify what’s important to you.
 Broadening your horizons = personal growth.

 Some of my fondest memories are from the road.
 Wandering Sydney’s suburban streets.
 Walking along Bondi in bare feet, and getting strange looks for it.
 Trying not to lose my shit as I fell 15,000 feet from a plane over Queenstown.
 The meeting of sea and sky in one glorious palette at Kaikoura.
 The crystal clear waters of Rarotonga.
 Freezing my ass off on the walk to Fox Glacier.
 Drinking from a waterfall at Milford Sound.
 Spotting penguins in the Catlins.
 Cursing the squawking ducks on Lake te Anau.
 Photographing the whooshing geysers at the Pancake Rocks, and feeding weka in the carpark.
 Getting lost in Mt Aspiring National Park, and stopping to climb the rocks at Hospital Flat.
 The hidden charms of New Chum’s Beach and Cathedral Cove.
-All the better, almost all of these are shared experiences with T I won’t forget.
+All the better, almost all of these are shared experiences with T that I won’t forget.